Abrahamkinuthia4723/yolo/README.md

 ## Kubernetes Manifests Setup

-**Step 1**: Create Kubernetes Manifest Files for Deployments and StatefulSet
+## Step 1: Create Kubernetes Manifest Files for Deployments and StatefulSet

 - Start by creating the necessary YAML files that will define the deployments for your application components: